BenRKarl/WDI_work/w03/d05/Readme.md

 # Schema Scheming.

-In a Rails app titled `schema_scheming_app`, set up the schema and models for the following entities and relationships.
+In a Rails app titled `schema_scheming`, set up the schema and models for the following entities and relationships.

 ## Celebrity has many Selfies has many Comments

 ###Celebrity
 | column | datatype |
 |-----|-----|